Amadeo Bennetta

 A Family on the Move

 Outside of work, I love spending time outdoors with my wife and children.
-I hope to pass on to my two daughters an appreciation for the American wilderness along with all of its opportunities to inspire, adventure—and just get muddy.
+I hope to pass on to my two daughters an appreciation for the American wilderness and all of its opportunities to explore, find inspiration, and just get muddy.

 Inspired Living

-Throughout my life, I’ve found inspiration in places near and far.
-Whenever I travel, I try to capture the beauty of the built and natural environments and, with any luck, integrate it into my work at Walker Warner.
+Throughout my life, I’ve found influence in places both near and far.
+Whenever I travel, I try to capture the beauty of the built and natural environments and, with any luck, weave those experiences into my work at Walker Warner.